Either you have JavaScript disabled or your browser does not support Javascript . To work properly, this page requires JavaScript to be enabled.

 • Originator Merck & Co

-• Developer Bayer; Dana-Farber Cancer Institute; Emory University; European Network of Gynaecological Oncological Trial Groups; European Organisation for Research and Treatment of Cancer; Georgetown University; GSK; Hunan Cancer Hospital; Janssen; Katholieke Universiteit Leuven; Massachusetts General Hospital; Medica Scientia Innovation Research; Merck & Co; Myriad Genetics; NeoGenomics; Novocure Limited; OncoQuest; Resolution Bioscience; Sarcoma Alliance for Research through Collaboration; Takeda; Tempus; TESARO; Thomas Jefferson University; University Health Network; University of Florida; University of Kansas Medical Center; University of Oklahoma; University of Pennsylvania; University of Texas M. D. Anderson Cancer Center; University of Turin; University of Utah; ZAI Lab
+• Developer Bayer; Dana-Farber Cancer Institute; Emory University; European Network of Gynaecological Oncological Trial Groups; European Organisation for Research and Treatment of Cancer; Georgetown University; GSK; Hunan Cancer Hospital; Janssen; Katholieke Universiteit Leuven; Massachusetts General Hospital; Medica Scientia Innovation Research; Merck & Co; Myriad Genetics; NeoGenomics; Novocure Limited; OncoQuest; Resolution Bioscience; Sarcoma Alliance for Research through Collaboration; Takeda; Tempus; TESARO; The Ivy Brain Tumor Center; Thomas Jefferson University; University Health Network; University of Florida; University of Kansas Medical Center; University of Oklahoma; University of Pennsylvania; University of Texas M. D. Anderson Cancer Center; University of Turin; University of Utah; ZAI Lab

 • Class Antineoplastics; Benzamides; Indazoles; Piperidines; Small molecules